Skip to main content

 • Something else

-As discussed in the keymap guide, the keyboard is a composite USB device with some keys that act like a standard keyboard, and others that act like a joystick-style input.
+As discussed in the Keymap & Shortcuts guide, the keyboard is a composite USB device with some keys that act like a standard keyboard, and others that act like a joystick-style input.
 This step confirms that your computer recognizes the standard keyboard keys properly.

 Open a Text Editor